CarVac/MeleeConchRuleset/ruleset.md

 3. PhobGCC Smart Snapback Filter
 4. PhobGCC Waveshaping
 5. Simple low-pass filtering
-6. "energy-state tracking low-pass filter" (**may need more rule tweaking once we know more about how it's implemented**)
+6. "energy-state tracking low-pass filter" (Rienne's Goomwave firmware, **may need more rule tweaking or explicit permission once we know more about how it's implemented**)

 The following techniques are explicitly prohibited:
 1. Timers